parsrch/parsrch/README.md

 to use it, copy the files and directories in your .config .

-I will add exceptions if there was any.
+I will add exceptions if there are any.